Morong, Rizal: San Guillermo

 In terms of area, San Guillermo or San Guilmo as it is locally called, is the biggest of the eight barangays of Morong.
 It borders the towns of Binangonan, Teresa and Tanay.

 Brgy.
 San Guillermo is a farming community with a population of 6,522 and 1,377 total dwellings (2000 census).
 While majority in the barrio depend on farming as a livelihood, many others are engaged in businesses such as garment, poultry and piggery.

 San Isidro Labrador is the patron Saint of San Guillermo, a feast in his honor is celebrated annually 15 May.
 In 2005, the small chapel of San Isidro Labrador became a full pledge Parish in the Diocese of Antipolo serving 10,500 Catholics.

 Also in 2005, San Guillermo National High School was established.

 The first wave of San Guillermo immigrants to America came in the early-1900s.
 San Guillermo natives living in California maintain their cultural heritage by hosting a gathering on Memorial Day in celebration of feast of patron saint San Isidro Labrador.
 Most San Guillermo natives live in the metropolitan areas of Los Angeles and San Francisco, and the feast is alternately celebrated in both cities since its conception in 1979.

+San Guillermo is also the barangay with the most sitios (12) in Morong Rizal.
+And they are:

+Malalim, Labas, Estacion, Siplang, Dulo, Tanawan, Gitna, Pantoc, Labac, Agas-as, Tabing-Ilog, and Tambong-co.